IDMNYU/IdeationPrototypingFA19_McDermott/city_as_site.md

 ### Part 01:
 Identify an area or aspect of infrastructure or public space in the city to research.
 Develop and implement a unique research strategy to gain information about your site.
+Document this process.
-Document this process Examples of research strategies may include:
+Examples of research strategies may include:
 * Life drawing
 * Photo/video documentation